jstev/virtuemart2-module/README.md

 # Virtuemart 2 - Svea WebPay payment module installation guide

 ##TODO:
-- Add info about settings for automatic selected payment.
 - min version of joomla 2.5, because of hidden fields in configuration xml
-- For multiple countries, config one instance per country.
-- If multiple countries confiugured, customer needs to be logged in so we know what fields to show.

 ##Index
 * [Requirements] (https://github.com/sveawebpay/virtuemart2-module/tree/develop#requirements)